Joseph J. Tyson

-Joseph Jude Tyson (born October 16, 1957) is an American Catholic prelate who served as Bishop of Yakima in Washington State since 2011.
-He previously served as an auxiliary bishop of the Archdiocese of Seattle in Washington State from 2005 to 2011.
+Joseph Jude Tyson (born October 16, 1957) is an American Catholic prelate who has served as Bishop of Yakima since 2011.
+He previously served as an auxiliary bishop for the Archdiocese of Seattle from 2005 to 2011.

 Biography

 Early life

 Joseph Tyson was born on October 16, 1957, in Moses Lake, Washington, and attended Blessed Sacrament Parish School in Seattle.
 He then entered St. Alphonsus Elementary School in Seattle in 1971 and graduated from Bishop Blanchet High School in Seattle in 1975.

 Tyson then studied at Shoreline Community College in Shoreline, Washington, and the University of Washington (UW) in Seattle.
 He obtained in 1980 a Bachelor of Arts degree in Russian and Eastern European area studies and a Bachelor of Arts degree in editorial journalism.
 Tyson earned a Master of International Relations degree from the Jackson School of International Studies at the UW in 1984.

 Having decided to become a priest, Tyson traveled to Washington, D.C. to enter the Catholic University of America (CUA).
 He was awarded a Master of Divinity degree from the CUA Theological College in 1989.